-Students are expected to submit written work as a MS Word doc/docx file or in a WordPerfect .rtf file.
+Students are expected to submit written work as a MS Word doc/docx file.

 NOTE: ASSIGNMENTS CANNOT BE ACCEPTED WHEN CREATED IN MS WORKS.
-DO NOT SUBMIT WORK CREATED IN WORDPERFECT WITHOUT FIRST CONVERTING TO RFT FILE.
+DO NOT SUBMIT WORK CREATED IN WORDPERFECT WITHOUT FIRST CONVERTING TO RTF FILE.
+DO NOT SUBMIT PDF FILES.
+THEY DO NOT ALLOW FACULTY TO ADD COMMENTS OR MAKE CORRECTIONS.